Protective measures against COVID-19 for library users

 Photocopies are charged 0.30 EGP per A4 page (maximum 60 A4-pages per week, 30 A4-pages per monograph, no complete book).
 Photocopies are delivered the following week.

 The library is at the Dominican Priory, 1, al-Ṭarābishī, al-ʿAbbāssiyya, Cairo (Metro station el-Geish).

 Books in Arabic

-Absolute priority is given to classic texts of the Arabic culture, especially in the areas of Religious Thought, Language, Philosophy, Theology, Mystics, General History, Geography and Sciences.
-We try to acquire all of the ancient Arabic texts published in Egypt, even those of secondary cultural importance.
-All of these works are reviewed in the MIDEO.
+Absolute priority is given to classic texts of the Arabic culture, especially in the areas of religious thought, language, philosophy, theology, mystics, general history, geography and sciences.
+We try to acquire all of the ancient Arabic texts published within the entire Muslim world, from Morocco to India, as well as those published by Orientalists.

 Among contemporary Arab authors, priority is given to studies on the current religious evolution of the Muslim world, with all its social, cultural and political consequences.
 This priority however does not exclude that serious attention is given to contemporary Arabic literature and to political analyses on Egypt’s current political situation within the framework of the Middle East.

 Catalogues of Western publishing companies are systematically checked for the acquisition of outstanding works in different fields of Orientalism and in fields related – closely or remotely- to Arabic culture (for example, texts and studies on the history of sciences, of philosophy and theology, in the Greek, Latin, Indian or Hebrew traditions).